4 Key Steps of Game Localization

 - 5 Tips for UI Design During Game Localization

 - 5 Best Practices for Effective Game Localization

 Everything You Need to Know About Game Localization

 With the proliferation of mobile devices and spread of gaming systems across the world, video game localization is more important than ever if you want to succeed.
-In our latest gaming guide — A Quick Guide to Localizing Games for Global Markets — we answer the most common and fundamental questions that game developers and localization manager ask when translating their game for international markets.
+In our latest gaming guide — A Quick Guide to Localizing Games for Global Markets — we answer the most common and fundamental questions that game developers and localization managers ask when translating their game for international markets.

 Download the guide to better understand: